shebang-software/devtoberfest-2024/PRESENTATION.md

 - Comment out the handlers.
 - Show the errors that show up simply passing the new entity along
   - `field does not exist` error
 - Walk through the handler.
-Put `console.log` messages all over the place
+Put `console.log` messages all over the place.
+Preferably on the fly, for some interactivity
   - Show the SELECT object
   - Show the contents of the aspect in code
   - Show the contents of the remote entity in code